 Gently rolling hills, wetlands and karst outcrops all make up the landscape that we work in here in the beautiful South Island.

-Drive over Takaka Hill, through the quaint township of Takaka in Golden Bay, follow the road to Farewell Spit but turn off at Pakawai Hall and then take the road to Kahoka Lakes.
+Drive over Takaka Hill, through the quaint township of Takaka in Golden Bay, follow the road to Farewell Spit but turn off at Pakawau Hall and then take the road to Kaihoka Lakes.

 We offer holiday houses here at Kaihoka.
 The cottages range from 2 bedrooms (for 4 people) to 6 bedrooms (sleeping up to 16 people), ideal for school groups, tramping clubs, and family get togethers.